 In some instances, the decision will be straightforward — when the fund is an impact fund, for instance, or is clearly ESG.
 In other cases, however, the classification could preclude certain investments.
 By categorising funds as partially sustainable or sustainable, managers will no longer be able to invest in assets that are not ESG-compliant.

-At this stage, it is a case of playing a waiting game to see the level of disclosure and transparency that managers reach – but this is unlikely to become clear until January 2022 when level two of SFDR is due to come into force.
+At this stage, it is a case of playing a waiting game to see the level of disclosure and transparency that managers reach.
+This is unlikely to become clear until January 2022, when level two of the SFDR is due to come into force.
 This will require much more stringent disclosure from managers and is yet to be finalised.